 Fix # 1 Delete the Section break and keep the numbers

-Click on to any paragraph on the first page of your document and take note that the numbering shown on the page is greyed out.
+Click on any paragraph on the first page of your document and take note that the numbering shown on the page is greyed out.
 This is because the numbers actually live in the Header area of the document, not in the actual document body text.

 Make your way to the extra page.
-Click your insertion point on to a paragraph on this page.
-In our example this page is in Section 2.
+Click your insertion point onto a paragraph on this page.
+In our example, this page is in Section 2.

 You will notice that this page no longer has numbers, unlike Section 1.
 This is because Section 2 has a different header setting than Section 1.
 Section 2 has no header.